Application Best Practices Guide

 • We encourage all prospective groups to set up a time to attend CORSO's RSO Office Hours offered throughout Fall quarter.
 In this meeting, a CORSO committee member can offer guidance on how to approach the application and provide valuable feedback.
 You do not need to come in with a full application, but we recommend coming into office hours with some materials prepared.
 Meeting with more than one CORSO member is not necessary.

-• Any questions can be directed to the CORSO Chair, Jiayi Yue, or Jimmy Brown, Director of the Center for Leadership & Involvement who advises this committee.
+• Any questions can be directed to the CORSO Chair, Chritina Gao, or LaSabra Williams, Associate Director of the Center for Leadership & Involvement who advises this committee.

 UChicagoSocial: Center for Leadership and Involvement